Squishy6094/character-select-coop/README.md

 # Character Select

-### A Mod for sm64ex-coop acting as an overall Skin Selector!
+### A Mod for Super Mario 64 Coop Deluxe acting as an overall Model Selector!
 With an Extensive API and tons of Support!

  <img src="images/menu-preview.png"> <!--width=""-->